mkaeja/spft-java/README.md

 `devices`: A list of hardware force devices with each element containing the full stream of data starting when one of the triggers is received
-`devices.*.times`: Timestamps of recorded values read from the input device using a CPU clock `devices.*.values`: Recorded values corresponding to participants pinch force collected by the device `triggers`: A list of triggers received throughout the session `triggers.times`: CPU time trigger was received by computer `triggers.values`: Value recived to trigger the start of the first block `triggersOut`: If present, indicates serial out hardware device and port name for triggers sent to arduino.
+`devices.*.times`: Timestamps of recorded values read from the input device using a CPU clock `devices.*.values`: Recorded values corresponding to participants pinch force collected by the device `triggers`: A list of triggers recieved throughout the session `triggers.times`: CPU time trigger was received by computer `triggers.values`: Value recived to trigger the start of the first block `triggersOut`: If present, indicates serial out hardware device and port name for triggers sent to arduino.
 Contains the times and values for each trigger